pjcozzi/Articles/CIS565/GitHubRepo/README.md

 ### Debug screenshots

-Debug views are useful while developing, but are also _really useful_ to explain how your project works.
+Debug views are useful while developing, but they are also _really useful_ to explain how your project works.
 A few good examples are:

 * [GPU Ray Tracer](https://github.com/cboots/Project1-RayTracer) by Collin Boots
 * [Deferred Shader](https://github.com/otaku690/GLSLDeferredShading) by Cheng-Tso Lin